Pine (video game)

-Pine is an indie adventure video game developed by Dutch developer Twirlbound.
+Pine is an adventure game developed by Twirlbound and published by Kongregate.
 Funded through a Kickstarter crowdfunding campaign in April 2017, it was released in October 2019 for Microsoft Windows, macOS, Linux and Nintendo Switch.

 Gameplay

 Pine is an open world action adventure game.
 Through traversal, puzzling, combat and trading, the player finds their way through a game ecology that constantly changes.

 Pine's world is based on a simulation, meaning that all actors inside are governed by an overarching system of schedules, rules and reaction matrices.
 The NPCs, who all belong to a certain species, are organized inside villages the player can visit.
 These villages are dynamic, and can be any of three sizes (A, B, C) or not exist at all at any point in the game.

 Through an affinity system and gameplay mechanics that influence the relationship the player has with these other species, the player needs to reach their goals with the help of other tribes.